Key differences between deeds and agreements

 Use this execution block only for an Australian corporation

-These execution blocks should only be used for Australian corporations which are registered under Chapter 2A of the Corporations Act 2001 (Cth).
+The execution block available in the G+T Execution App should only be used for Australian corporations which are registered under Chapter 2A of the Corporations Act 2001 (Cth).
 It should not be used for a foreign corporation (including a foreign corporation registered under Division 2 of Part 5B.2 of the Corporations Act 2001 (Cth)).

-Specialist advice should be sought in relation to the execution of agreements by foreign corporations.
+Consider seeking specialist advice in relation to the execution of agreements by foreign corporations.

 Disclaimer

-This execution block and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
+The execution blocks available in the G+T Execution App and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
 They have been created to assist in-house legal counsel with some key legal and practical requirements which commonly arise in the execution of deeds and agreements.
 The material assumes a certain level of legal understanding.
 It is not intended to provide an exhaustive guide nor is it a replacement for legal advice tailored to specific circumstances.

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.